alexroan/copycat-action/README.md

 ## Secrets

-* `personal_token`: (required) GitHub Private Access Token used for the clone/push operations.
+* `destination_token`: (required) GitHub Private Access Token used for the push operations to the destination.
 To create it follow the [GitHub Documentation](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 ## Filtering
 Copycat provides several ways of filtering which files you want to copy.